ajailani4/tonotes/README.md

 ## Architecture

-This project is built with multi-module architecture and implements architecture that Google recommends which has three main layers, UI, Domain (optional), and Data layer.
+This project is built with multi-module architecture and implements Clean Architecture which has three main layers, UI, Domain, and Data layer.

 **Reference**: [Guide to app architecture](https://developer.android.com/jetpack/guide)